zentrumnawi/solid-discussions/workflow.md

 This short guide introduces the standard workflow we adapted during our work at the SOLID Frontend.
 The basic idea may also apply to the backend development process.

-Please keep in mind the rules defined in the SOLID Programming Rules
+Please keep in mind the rules defined in the [SOLID Programming Rules](rules.md).

 **This instruction is no replacement for reading into the Git collaboration concept!**

-It is just a reminder to avoid merge conflicts and confusion.
+This is just a reminder to avoid merge conflicts and confusion.

 #### Prerequisites

-1. GitHub needs to be set up correctly on your machine for this to work, e.g. a connection to your GitHub Account should be established.
+1. GitHub needs to be set up correctly on your machine for this to work, e.g. a connection to your GitHub Account should be established, ideally with SSH authentication.
 2. You should already have cloned the repository into a folder on your local machine.
 3. You should have installed the `yarn package manager` (for Frontend development)
 4. You should have an IDE installed - if you have no other preferences, we recommend VSCode.